Field hockey at the 2018 African Youth Games – Girls' tournament

-The girls' hockey 5s event at the 2018 African Youth Games in Algiers was held at the Stade Ferhani from 19 to 26 July 2018.
+The girls' hockey5s event at the 2018 African Youth Games in Algiers was held at the Stade Ferhani from 19 to 26 July 2018.
 The tournament served as a direct qualifier for the Youth Olympic Games, with the winner, runner-up and third placed team qualifying.

 Qualified teams

 Format

 The six teams will be placed into one group.
 The top four teams advance to the semifinals to determine the winner in a knockout system.
 The bottom two teams play against each other for 5th and 6th place.

 Results

 All times are local (UTC+1).